 Someone who is incapacitated cannot consent.
 Silence or absence of resistance does not establish consent.
 The existence of a dating relationship or past sexual relations between the Parties involved should never by itself be assumed to be an indicator of consent.
 Further, consent to one form of sexual activity does not imply consent to other forms of sexual activity.
-Consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with another.
+Consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with another.
+Coercion and force, or threat of either, invalidates consent.